heyorbit/elixir-server-utils/README.md

 ### Session

 If the plug JWT is used, the authorization header will be validated and a struct `ServerUtils.Session.t` will be injected into the connection.
+The session data will include the JWT string and a map with the decoded payload from the token.

 ```elixir
 pipeline :authenticated do